OpenMatchmaking/pathfinder/README.md

 1. Relies on processing requests without validating tokens and passing the data as is to the Echo microservice.
 2. Uses an information that necessary to register and to generate a token for getting an access to microservice:
 - Communicating with Auth/Auth for registering a new user and generating JSON Web Token
 - Token from the previous step must be used with data for getting an access to the Echo microservice.
-During this simulation step the token will be verified by the Auth/Auth microservice before passing a requests further.
+During this simulation step the token will be verified by the Auth/Auth microservice before passing a requests further

 The repository with benchmarks can be found [here](https://github.com/OpenMatchmaking/bench-pathfinder).